mylonics/zephyr-ide/docs/MANUAL.md

 If you are trying to share a non-local workspace then committing settings.json, is not advisable as some variables may change.
 Unfortunately, VSCode does not provide a way for having user specific settings/configurations per workspace.
 See this [issue](https://github.com/Microsoft/vscode/issues/15909) on the VSCode repo.
 You can also try to use a code-workspace.json file to help manage projects across different machines.

+You can have a look at this [sample directory](https://github.com/mylonics/zephyr-ide-sample-project) to also help with getting started with sharing projects.

 ## Other Features
 The Zephyr Menu Config may be run from the active project panel.
 Each debug target may be bound to a custom launch configuration (by default they use "Zephyr IDE: Debug" and "Zephyr IDE: Attach")